user00144/user00144.github.io/index.md

 ### Research Interest

-My dream is to be *“a person who creates useful things for everyday life”*.
-I believe that **“Edge Intelligence”** and **“AI with Internet of Things”** are the closest to this dream.
-As an undergraduate, my goal was to *“experience as many fields as possible”*, but in my master's and PhD research, I want to deeply understand the above two fields.
-Especially in the first field, I am interested in networking, distributed processing, and optimizing on-device inference in the field of **“Edge Intelligence”**.
-Secondly, in the field of **AI with Internet of Things,** I am interested in R&D activities such as **healthcare and HCI(Human-Computer-Interaction).**
+My dream is to be **“a person who creates useful things for everyday life”.**
+I believe that **“Human Computer Interaction with LLMs & Mobile Computing”** is the closest thing to this dream.

+I really enjoy the process of *1) propose novel solutions, 2) implementing services, and 3) organize and write paper about them to solve real-world problems.*

+I would like to deeply study HCI/HRI in my master's and doctoral research.
+In particular, I am interested in using technology to *solve real-world problems* and **to achieve "values" such as "human happiness".**

 ### Contact me